kouhin/rrr-lazy/README.md

 The className that used in **container** mode when component is visible.

-The className of placeholder that used in **container** mode during redial deferred by react-router-redial.
+The className of placeholder that used in **container** mode during deferred by react-router-hook.

 ### onContentVisible
 Type `Function`